Product Design, feature update

 The Challenge

-During the height of the pandemic, shipping and distribution delays caused caused frustration among customers who weren't receiving their orders.
+During the pandemic, shipping and distribution delays left customers frustrated, leading to unfulfilled orders.

-This resulted in a financial loss for our clients and a loss of trust in their online stores.
+This caused financial losses for our clients and eroded trust in their online stores.

 Affinity map of user interview observations